hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 ### [`tmap`](https://r-tmap.github.io/tmap/)

-Throughout this course we will be using the `tmap` package to produce quick static or interactive maps.
+Throughout this lesson we will be using the `tmap` package to produce quick static or interactive maps.
 It should be included in your setup script, but if not be sure to add it now.